 The unique CAL-Card (VISA card) received from U.S. Bank (the present Contractor) has the cardholder's name embossed on it.
-The CAL-Card derives its name from the fact that the City, and other public agencies have piggy-backed off the State of California's contract with U.S. Bank.
+The CAL-Card derives its name from the fact that the City, and other public agencies have piggy-

+City of Beaumont-Finance Department Policies and Procedures Manual 2025 backed off the State of California's contract with U.S. Bank.
 The Cardholder is the only one authorized to use the card.